 Per cone: 200 calories, 5 g fat (3.5 g saturated fat), 80 mg sodium, 23 g carbs (0 g fiber, 24 g sugar), 5 g protein

 Don’t be fooled by its simple appearance: this traditional dessert isn’t just cream and sugar.
 McDonald’s also adds corn syrup, mono and diglycerides (trans fats derivatives), and a duo of gums.
 That said, it still beats out the other high-calorie, high-sugar offerings from the fast food joint.

 Per 1 cookie: 170 calories, 7 g fat (3.5 g saturated fat), 90 mg sodium, 23 g carbs (0 g fiber, 15 g sugar), 2 g protein

 Soft Baked Oatmeal Raisin Cookie

-Simple pleasures, simple math: The vanilla cone, the chocolate chip cookie and the oatmeal raisin cookie are each under 170 calories and under 20 g sugar.
-Even better: go home and savor these 10 Best Brand-Name Ice Creams for Weight Loss.
+Simple pleasures, simple math: The chocolate chip cookie and the oatmeal raisin cookie are each under 170 calories and under 15 grams of sugar.
+In fact, they’re even better than these 30 Worst Supermarket Cookies in America.